 A base material.
 In many cases, this material is copper or another conductive material.

 A top and bottom cover.
 These are usually polyimide.

 Now that you know what type of circuit you need, its application, and the layers you will need, it is time to take your mock-up and turn it into the real deal.
 Thankfully, the manufacturing process is almost always automated, so you don’t have to worry about making mistakes.

 However, machines can make a mistake too.
 After the manufacturing process, it is crucial that the flexible circuit is tested to assure that it performs its functions.
 If something is wrong, you may have to troubleshoot and re-manufacture the flexible circuit to find the issue.

 While these are your four main design steps, you need to consider a few other things.

 Remember that you want the heat within the flexible circuit to distribute as evenly as possible to avoid overheating.
-It may be easy to say, ?because of its thinness and the materials it is made of, it won?t overheat.?
+It may be easy to say, “because of its thinness and the materials it is made of, it won’t overheat.”
 You should still take precautions.

 Remember also that you are designing this to fit into a compact area.
-You should take into consideration the final device that this will be put into so that you can effectively design the flexible circuit to that space.
+You should take into consideration the final device that this will be put into so that you can effectively design the flexible circuit for that space.